k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/06_custom_ws_create_graphit_ws.md

 > NOTE: Prior to  Fabric 7, Graphit files were located only under Java/resources folder.
-This option is still available, for backward compatibility.
+This option is still available, for a backward compatibility.